-9.5 SPECIAL ASSESSMENT
+9.3 SPECIAL ASSESSMENT

-- 9.5.1 When the appropriate College Dean or the Provost has good reason to believe there is a significant problem regarding a Member's performance of duties, the College Dean shall meet with the Member, and any other appropriate individuals, in an attempt to clarify and, if necessary, rectify the situation.
-Special assessments shall be reserved for the truly unusual situation that cannot be rectified by any other means. - 9.5.2 If, following the meeting described in 9.5.1, the College Dean or the Provost determines that a special assessment is appropriate, the College Dean shall meet and confer with the Department Chair and the affected Member on the design of an appropriate evaluation.
-The evaluators shall report the results of the evaluation to the College Dean, Department Chair and the affected Member. - 9.5.3 Should the evaluation identify matters requiring remedy, the College Dean and Department Chair shall meet with the Member to discuss and identify remedies.
+- 9.3.1 When the appropriate College Dean or the Provost has good reason to believe there is a significant problem regarding a Member's performance of duties, the College Dean shall meet with the Member, and any other appropriate individuals, in an attempt to clarify and, if necessary, rectify the situation.
+Special assessments shall be reserved for the truly unusual situation that cannot be rectified by any other means, or for not fulfilling professional obligations as set forth in Article 5.2 of this Agreement. - 9.3.2 If, following the meeting described in 9.3.1, the College Dean or the Provost determines that a special assessment is appropriate, the College Dean shall meet and confer with the Department Chair and the affected Member on the design of an appropriate evaluation.
+The evaluators shall report the results of the evaluation to the College Dean, Department Chair and the affected Member. - 9.3.3 Should the evaluation identify matters requiring remedy, the College Dean and Department Chair shall meet with the Member to discuss and identify remedies.
+The University will provide appropriate support identified by the Member to achieve the agreed upon remedies.
 The College Dean shall notify the Member and the Department Chair in writing of the remedy or remedies decided upon and the required schedule of compliance and means of monitoring compliance.
 If the Member fails to cooperate or comply with the remedies ordered by the College Dean, the matter may be remanded to the process set forth in Article 18.0.

-9.6 PERSONNEL FILES
+9.4 PERSONNEL FILES

-- 9.6.1 The official personnel file for Members shall be that which is maintained in the Office of the Provost. - 9.6.2 The employer's designee shall, upon request of a Member, make available for inspection and copying any and all documents in the Member's personnel file. - 9.6.3 In order to preserve confidentiality, the employer's designee shall remove all letters of recommendation on the Member prior to the Member's examination of the Member's file. - 9.6.4 Before any solicited or unsolicited derogatory allegations about a Member are included in the Member's official University personnel file, the Member shall be given a copy of such material and an opportunity to append a response to the allegations which shall be attached to said allegations in the Member's file.
-Evaluations and assessments prepared pursuant to this article shall not be deemed derogatory allegations. - 9.6.5 Challenges to the propriety of documents in the Member's personnel file shall be addressed in writing to the employer's designee who shall issue a written decision.
+- 9.4.1 The official personnel file for Members shall be that which is maintained in the Office of the Provost. - 9.4.2 The employer's designee shall, upon request of a Member, make available for inspection and copying any and all documents in the Member's personnel file. - 9.4.3 In order to preserve confidentiality, the employer's designee shall remove all letters of recommendation on the Member prior to the Member's examination of the Member's file. - 9.4.4 Before any solicited or unsolicited derogatory allegations about a Member are included in the Member's official University personnel file, the Member shall be given a copy of such material and an opportunity to append a response to the allegations which shall be attached to said allegations in the Member's file.
+Evaluations and assessments prepared pursuant to this article shall not be deemed derogatory allegations.

+9.4.5 Challenges to the propriety of documents in the Member's personnel file shall be addressed in writing to the employer's designee who shall issue a written decision.

-9.7 PROFESSIONAL ASSESSMENT
+9.5 PROFESSIONAL ASSESSMENT